Para-SAR: Scuba diving

-Graduates become qualified in scuba diving which is typically used to recover charges and pieces of submerged aircraft.
+Graduates become qualified in scuba diving which is typically used to recover charges and pieces of submerged aircraft and recovery including underwater infiltration to expand the scope of special warfare operations.

 Airborne techniques

 Graduates are qualified to parachute out of a military aircraft as well as air drop supplies, precision landing, calculate the effects of wind and carry out the pathfinder role.

 They also learn packing, inspecting and repairing parachutes.
 Also taught are techniques for aircraft operations using the Lockheed C-130 Hercules and C-95.

 Skydiving

 The course teaches parachutists operational skydiving, the use of instruments and equipment; skydiving from both low and high altitudes and jumping with weapons and equipment for military operations.

 Master skydiver

 Graduates of this course become qualified in all aspects of skydiving, from organizing the jump team to coordinating the aircraft to be used.
 Students are also given a knowledge of meteorology and reading weather reports as well as precision targeting, advanced navigation skills and techniques of free fall Basic Body Fly.